-The eventual Horse of the Year found himself in a stretch duel with plucky Derby winner Street Sense.
-Just when it appeared Curlin would have to settle for second, the colt found an extra gear and nipped his foe by a whisker in the second fastest Preakness since Secretariat in ’73.
+The eventual Horse of the Year Curlin found himself in an all-out stretch duel with plucky Derby winner Street Sense in Preakness 132, and just when it appeared the colt would have to settle for second, he found an extra gear and nipped his foe by a whisker in the second fastest Preakness since Secretariat in ’73.

 6. Rachel Alexandra shows the boys how it’s done (2009)

-Having just captured the Kentucky Oaks by 20+ lengths, it was evident this super filly could run with the big boys.
+Having just captured the Kentucky Oaks by 20+ lengths, it was evident this super filly could outrun the big boys.
 She got her shot two weeks later in the Preakness, and became just the third female to wear the Black-Eyed Susans.

 5. Affirmed out-duels Alydar…again (1978)

-One of the great rivalries in all of sports belonged to Affirmed and 19-year-old jockey Steve Cauthen, who edged out Alydar in all three Triple Crown races.
+Affirmed and his then 19-year-old jockey Steve Cauthen edged out Alydar in all three Triple Crown races, cementing this rivalry as one of the best in all of sports.
 Their showdown at Pimlico is as good as it gets.

 4. Silver Charm shines brightest in a finish for the ages (1997)

-The popular Kentucky Derby winner hit the wire at Pimlico a nose ahead of a game Free House and hard charging Captain Bodgit in the closest three-way finish in Preakness history.
+The popular Kentucky Derby winner hit the wire at Pimlico a nose ahead of a begrudging Free House and hard charging Captain Bodgit in the closest three-way finish in Preakness history.

 3. Afleet Alex from his knees…WHAT JUST HAPPENED?!
 (2005)

-Thoroughbreds are capable of a lot of things, but they aren’t supposed to be able to do what Afleet Alex pulled off in the 130th running of the Preakness.
-Barreling down on the leaders at the final turn, rival Scrappy T blew the turn and veered directly in the path of Afleet Alex.
-They clipped heels, Alex and jockey Jeremy Rose lost balance and went down…except, they didn’t.
-With his nose nearly touching the ground, the colt regathered himself and barely missed a beat, going win by 5 lengths.
-Major kudos to Rose for staying in the saddle.
+Thoroughbreds are capable of a lot of things, but they aren’t supposed to be able to do what Afleet Alex pulled off in the 130th running of the Preakness Stakes.
+Barreling down on the leaders at the final turn, Scrappy T blew the turn and veered directly in the path of oncoming colt.
+The two clipped heels and Afleet Alex and jockey Jeremy Rose lost balance and went down…except, they didn’t.
+With his nose nearly touching the ground and Rose miraculously hanging on, the pair regathered and barely missed a beat, going on to win by 5 lengths.
 As remarkable a display of athleticism as you will ever see from a horse.

 2. Secretariat goes HAM on SHAM (1973)